badcompwaifu/weatherpy_proj/README.md

 # Weatherpy

 A simple weather forecast app.
-Type a location and it will give weather data from that location, plain and simple.
+Type a location and it will give weather data from that location.
+Made with Python / Django.

 Uses API data from openweathermap